12 Best Podcasting Communities, Facebook Groups, and Forums

 Pro tip: We suggest joining one group that is both on a platform you already use and also aligns with your interests!
-It's better to be part of one group you actively engage in, than five or six you forget you joined!
+It's better to be part of one group you actively engage in, than five or six you forgot you joined!

 Facebook & LinkedIn groups:

-Facebook and LinkedIn both offer lots of podcast communities, and more than likely, you already have an account on one of these platforms.
+Facebook and LinkedIn both offer lots of podcast communities and more than likely, you already have an account on one of these platforms.

 Choosing to join a community on a platform you already use will make it easier for you to benefit from the group's discussion consistently.